abdirashiddahir/abdirashiddahir.github.io/_pages/about.md

          rel="noopener noreferrer">
          defended my PhD dissertation
       </a>
-      on the Just Transition to Electric Vehicles (JTEV) framework!
+      on the Just Transition to Electric Vehicles in Columbus, Ohio!
     </td>
   </tr>
   <tr>